-The potential pathway leading from the provisions of HB 2480 to decreased health inequities are depicted in Figure 1.
-This HIR makes the informed assumption that exempting diapers and diaper services from Washington's sales and use taxes would increase affordability of diapers and diaper services.
-This assumption is based on information from California, the Washington State sales and use tax rates, and national cost savings estimates.
-This HIR makes the informed assumption that increasing affordability of diapers and diaper services would result in increased access to and use of diapers for infants and children, particularly among families with low-incomes.
+The potential pathway leading from the provisions of SB 5309 to decreased health inequities are depicted in Figure 1.
+This HIR makes the informed assumption that exempting diapers and incontinence products from Washington's sales and use taxes would increase affordability of diapers and incontinence products.
+This assumption is based on information from an analysis of a similar legislative proposal in California, the Washington State sales and use tax rates, and national cost savings estimates.
+This HIR makes the informed assumption that increasing affordability of diapers and incontinence products would result in increased access to and use of diapers for infants and children and incontinence products for adults who require them, particularly among families with lower-incomes.
 This assumption is based on cost savings and evidence from a study of families receiving assistance from a community-based diaper bank.
-There is strong evidence that increasing access to and use of diapers for infants and children would result in improved health outcomes for infants and children10-13 and parents and caregivers.
-8,14-16 There is strong evidence that improving health outcomes for infants, children, and parents and caregivers would likely decrease health inequities by socioeconomic status.
-12,13,16-22
+There is strong evidence that increasing access to and use of diapers for infants and children and incontinence products for those who require them would result in improved health outcomes for infants and children, 11-14 adults with incontinence, ^{15,16} and parents and caregivers. ^{9,17-19} There is strong evidence that improving health outcomes for infants, children, and adults who use incontinence products and parents and caregivers would likely decrease health inequities by socioeconomic status.
+13,14,19-25